midnite81/auditor/readme.md

 ##Laravel 5 Integration

-To use the package with Laravel 5 firstly add the LaravelTwoStep service provider to the list of service providers in `app/config/app.php`.
+To use the package with Laravel 5 firstly add the Auditor service provider to the list of service providers in `app/config/app.php`.

     'providers' => [